CIS-566-2018/homework-4-l-systems-Sangeun44/README.md

 ## Aesthetic REQ
 * Grows in 3D
+* Higher probability/tendency to grow upwards
 * Best is at 4th iteration
 * Used webgl-obj-loader and uploaded my own 3d models
+* Different shaders for flowers and the main tree
 * Randomization of angles for branching and crookedness in branches
 * Flowers/polyps are added

 ## Interactivity
-    *The Axiom is changeable by adjusting the height *The color of the coral is changeable by color selection *You can change the number of iterations of the grammer
+    *The tree re-iterates by adjusting the randomization *The color of the coral is changeable by color selection *You can change the number of iterations of the grammer